Pondicherry Itinerary for 3 days- So French, yet so Desi

 Chunnambar boat house is the most popular gateway to the beautiful Paradise beach.
 This is where you can buy the tickets to different types of boats that will take you to the Paradise beach.
 The rate starts from Rs.
 150 per person and increases depending on your choice of ride.
 The entry fee to the park itself is Rs.
 7 only.

 Paradise Beach – My favorite beach in Pondicherry

 Paradise beach is slightly isolated from the rest of Pondicherry.
 The seclusion doesn’t prevent tourists from thronging into the place because it’s that beautiful.
-It’s undoubtedly my favorite beach in Pondicherry and one of my favorite in India.
+It’s undoubtedly my favorite beach in Pondicherry and one of my favorites in India.
 The best way to reach this island-like place is by boat from Chunnambar.
 You can also drive to Paradise beach, but you have to park your vehicle about 1 km away.
 The walkway from the backwaters to the beach is also very charming.
 You can spend some time walking on the soft golden sand and bathing in the Bay of Bengal before you return to the boathouse.